Chvxt3r/Certification_Notes/htb/AI_Red_Team/environment_setup.md

 ```bash
 jupyter lab
 ```
-Opens in a browser
+Jupyter Lab opens in a browser

 :warning: Obviously this will not work over ssh, unless you are accessing from another computer.

-> URL for accessing Jupyter Lab: `http://<host/IP>:8888
+> URL for accessing Jupyter Lab: `http://<host/IP>:8888`

 :warning: If access from another computer, you will need the token from the startup messaging, and then you can set a password